-Throughout 2019 we’ll continue to expand this list of learning resources and useful links to ensure students and researchers can find everything they need to explore and understand the story of the epic flight.
+These learning resources and useful links have been compiled to ensure teachers, students and researchers can find everything they need to explore and understand the story of the epic flight.

 The State Library of South Australia has digitised its collection of Sir Ross and Sir Keith Smith’s personal papers and other material relating to the brothers and the Great Air Race.
 The collection includes a number of significant primary source items including: